charlesneimog/OScofo/Documentation/score.md

 # Score Syntax

-The score syntax of _OScofo_ is very similar of _Antescofo_ about the events especification.
+The score syntax of _OScofo_ is similar and inspired in _Antescofo_  about the events especification.

 ## Pitches